NigistiJohannes/codecademy-git-test./README.md

 # codecademy-git-test.

-"Hello this is codecademy test"
+"Hello this is my codecademy test"